 Set your financial goals and wedding date

-We put financial goals and the wedding date together so that you and your partner know when it is comfortable to have your wedding based on your financial assessment.
+We put financial goals and the wedding date together so that you and your partner know when it is comfortable to have your wedding based on your financial assessment and personal situation.

 Or if you want to purchase a house together first and then plan the wedding.
 This conversation is essential to ensure that you both are on the same page regarding the investment and timing of life’s significant events and decisions.